LCAI-TIHU/SW/firmware/README.md

 <img src="../doc/AIPU_structure.png" width="600" height="300" alt="TIHU"/><br/>
 </div>

-The workflow of TIHU is:
+# The workflow of TIHU
 * Initialize CPU clock, serial, timer and interrupt;
 * Wait for computing tasks submitted by RUNTIME;
 * RUNTIME submits task-list and address-list to TIHU, and raise PCIe interrupt to CPU;